 In 2015, Baichwal and de Pencier were commissioned to transform the Art Gallery of Ontario’s centre hall into a northern forest, to commemorate the 20th anniversary of the Rheostatics’ celebrated Music Inspired by the Group of Seven.
 The sold out live performance ran for three nights and the large-scale video installations, projected and live-mixed across all four walls of Walker Court, created an immersive environment.
 In 2016, an element from this piece, Ice Forms, was exhibited as part of the AGO’s The Idea of North: The Paintings of Lawren Harris, and has since travelled to the Art Gallery of Hamilton as part of Water Works in 2018.

 Baichwal has given numerous workshops and talks on documentary film practice and her work, and has taught both undergraduate and graduate courses at York University’s film department.
-She chairs the board of Swim Drink Fish Canada, and is a member of the Toronto Metropolitan University School of Image Arts Advisory Council.
+She sits on the board of Swim Drink Fish Canada and Access Education Guatemala Children’s Fund.
 She was a Director of the Board of the Toronto International Film Festival for 6 years, and remains a passionate ambassador of their Share Her Journey campaign.
-Baichwal is currently in development on several projects.

 © Mercury Films Inc. 2023